nvmwill/nexmo-developer/_tutorials/en/video/create-a-session/dotnet/1-create-session-media-router.md

 string sessionId = opentok.CreateSession(mediaMode: MediaMode.ROUTED).Id;
 ```

-Use the session ID in an Vonage Video client library to connect to an Vonage Video session.
+Use the session ID in a Vonage Video client library to connect to a Vonage Video session.

 You will also need to generate a token for each user connecting to the Vonage Video session.
 See [Connection Token Creation](/video/tutorials/create-token) for information on the `GenerateToken()` method.